Arcep publishes its updated scorecard on operators' compliance with mobile network rollout obligations in sparsely populated areas

-As concerns the "town centre not-spots" programme, thanks
+Under the terms of the "town centre not-spots" programme,

 - 91% of the town centres in the programme have voice and SMS service coverage.

-The vast majority (297) of the remaining town centres are waiting for public
+The vast majority of the remaining town centres are waiting for public authorities

-authorities to install a tower to ensure their coverage.
-However, in more
+to install a tower to ensure their coverage.
+However, in around a dozen

-than 15 other town centres that are part of the programme, rollouts by operators
+other town centres that are part of the programme, rollouts by operators have

-have been pending for several years.
-Operators - particularly SFR and Orange
+been pending for several years.
+Operators, and particularly SFR, therefore

-- High speed 3G coverage levels are improving: in nine months, they increased
+- High speed 3G coverage levels are improving: over the last quarter, Orange

-their rollouts so that their deployments are complete by 30 June 2017, in
+their rollouts to ensure their completion by 30 June 2017, and so comply with

 On the matter of 4G, the frequency licences issued to operators carry